ninevra/coda/step-by-step/character-advancement.md

 This amount of time may be just minutes of reading a user's manual or even a single flash of inspiration, or it may be years at a remote monastery, depending on the needs of the narrative.
 It should not be an amount of time that disrupts the progress of gameplay; characters should be ready to resume their adventure when needed.

-At the end of the training period, you may spend a level and then gain a feat of your choice, and then repeat this process any number of times.
+At the end of the training period, you may spend a new level and then gain a feat of your choice, and then repeat this process any number of times.

 At the end of a training period, you may also "retrain" once.
 Forfeit a feat of your choice.